poojahira/20-newsgroups/README.md

 F1 Score which is a good measure of both precision and recall.

 <h3>Results</h3>
-All statistics are related to validating the model on test data
+All statistics are related to validating the model on test data.

 <b>Bag of Words Representation</b>